 2019 – Creating a pop up pavilion by invitation for Design Pop Festival, Celebrating Cork as a centre of contemporary design, culture and cuisine running in Cork City Centre from 17/19 May 2019.
 For more information see Design Pop

-Urban Oasis was recently selected as the winning idea for a series of large scale sculptures at Surfers Paradise, City of Gold Coast, Queensland Australia.
-I am very excited to have been awarded this project!
+Urban Oasis was selected as the winning idea for a series of large scale sculptures at Surfers Paradise, City of Gold Coast, Queensland Australia.
+I was very excited to have been awarded this project!

 Kindred Spirits.
 2015.
 Hand tooled finished stainless steel.
 H 6m.
 (Work in progress & views of recently completed commission for Midleton, County Cork, Ireland).